One of the best things about learning Spanish from English is that there are hundreds of words you already know.

 Tedioso | Tedious |

-The following near perfect cognates follow the rule for nouns ending ‘ct’ in English can be converted to Spanish by replacing with a ‘cto’.
+The following near perfect cognates follow the rule for words ending ‘ct’ in English can be converted to Spanish by replacing with a ‘cto’.

 Spanish | English |